menandmice/micetro_docs/guides/reference/central_entra.rst

     Microsoft Entra ID:

          {
             "microsoft": {
                "tenant_id": "Company_tenant_id (must match Azure)",
                "client_id": "xxxxxxx-xxxx-xxxx-xxxxx-xxxxxxxxxxx",
                "client_credential": "xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx",

-               "redirect_uri": "http://localhost/mmws/auth_cb/microsoft (must match what is configured in Azure)"
+               "redirect_uri": "http://localhost/mmws/auth_cb/microsoft (must match what is configured in Azure)" }
          }

-         }

     Okta:

 .. code-block::

          {
             "okta": {
                "domain": "Company_domain.okta.com",
                "server_id": "xxxxxxxxxxx|'default'", (can be skipped/empty)
                "client_id": "xxxxxxxxxxx",
                "client_secret": "xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx",

-               "redirect_uri": "http://localhost/mmws/auth_cb/okta (must match what is configured in Okta)"
+               "redirect_uri": "http://localhost/mmws/auth_cb/okta (must match what is configured in Okta)" }
          }

-         }

-This will cache the credentials in the DB (no need to restart Central).
-Once Authentication through the Service Providers is established, the json configuration file can be deleted.
+This will cache the credentials in the database (no need to restart Central).
+Once Authentication through the Service Providers is established, the JSON configuration file can be deleted.

 *About the credential caching*